chromatic-protocol/docs/docs/contracts/reference/periphery/ChromaticRouter.md

 Claims liquidity from a ChromaticMarket contract.

-_This function allows the liquidity provider to claim their liquidity by calling the `claimLiquidity` function in the specified market contract.
+_This function allows the liquidity provider to claim their liquidity by calling the `claimLiquidity` function in the specified market contract._
-     Throws a `NotExistLpReceipt` error if the specified receipt ID does not exist for the liquidity provider in the given market._

 - Parameters: